esl/MongooseIM/doc/developers-guide/hooks_description.md

 The hook is run just before a packet received by the server is sent to the user.

-Prior to sending, the packet is verified against any relevant privacy lists (the mechanism is described in [XEP-0016][privacy-lists]).
+Prior to sending, the packet is verified against any relevant privacy lists (the mechanism is described in [XEP-0016: Privacy Lists][privacy-lists]).
 The privacy list mechanism itself is not mandatory and requires `mod_privacy` to be configured; otherwise all stanzas are allowed to pass.

 This hook won't run for stanzas which are destined to users of a different XMPP domain served by a federated server, connection to which is handled by `ejabberd_s2s`.